 While we all, including me, search for recipes to make a dish, we really should be searching for understanding.
 We want to understand what makes a dish work.
 It is simple, ingredients vary, and regional differences exist.
 Understanding, tasting, and controlling the process is what is needed to improve your cooking.
 I would much rather go to the market or the store and find what looks best and cook that than slavishly follow a recipe.

 What this means: I write for my audience, not for Google

 What this means is I design and lay out the information I present to help me improve my understanding and to help my audience.
 I do not structure to improve search rankings.
 Google works tirelessly to improve search results to deliver solid information.
-In many respects they are spot on, in others I feel they are heavy-handed and missing the difference in understanding and information.
+In many respects they are spot on, in others, I feel they are heavy-handed and missing the difference between learning and understanding as opposed to retrieving information.
 I trust the process and believe it will continue to improve.

 Real Food, Real Photos

 Food with a fork in it